Town: India

 All the statutory towns, census towns and out growths are considered as urban settlements, as opposed to rural areas.

-Towns in India usually have basic infrastructure like shops, electricity, bituminised roads, post offices, banks, telephone facilities, high schools and sometimes a few government offices.
+Towns in India usually have basic infrastructure like shops, electricity, bitumenised roads, post offices, banks, telephone facilities, high schools and sometimes a few government offices.
 The human population living in these towns may be a few thousand.
 There are some towns which can be labelled as Main road town.

 In state of Karnataka, towns are known as Pete or Pura in the Kannada language.
 Sometimes the terms pattana ('city') or ooru, which generally means 'place', are used for towns.
 The administrative council which governs these towns is known as Pura Sabhe or Nagara Sabhe in Kannada depending on the number of people living within the town's boundaries.

 Iran

 In contemporary Persian texts, no distinction is made between city and town; both translate as Shahr (شهر).
 In older Persian texts (until the first half of the 20th century), the Arabic word Qasabeh (قصبه) was used for a town.
 However, in the past 50 years, this word has become obsolete.

 There is a word in Persian which is used for special sort of satellite townships and city neighborhoods.
 It is Shahrak (شهرک), (lit.: 'small city').

 Another smaller type of town or neighborhood in a big city is called Kuy (کوی).
 Shahrak and Kuy each have different legal definitions.

 Large cities such as Tehran, Mashhad, Isfahan, Tabriz, etc. which have millions inhabitants are referred to as Kalan-shahr (کلانشهر), metropole.

 The pace in which different large villages have gained city status in Iran shows a dramatic increase in the last two decades.

 Bigger cities and towns usually are centers of a township (in Persian: Shahrestan (شهرستان).
 Shahrestan itself is a subdivision of Ostan (استان), 'province'.